Thank you for your interest in this position.

 Putting people at the heart of all we do

 For us to continue putting our communities at the centre of our health system, we’re putting our own people at the centre of everything we do.
 Because health is ultimately all about people.
 What’s important around here is the way we care for and respect others, the responsibility that all our people take for delivering outcomes, and that we go about our work with integrity in all we do.

 What matters to us is doing the right thing, valuing everyone, and being and staying well ourselves so we can care for our community.

 The Role: What This Opportunity’s All About

-We have a fantastic new opportunity for a NZ registered Physiotherapists to join our busy, multi-disciplinary team working across the Emergency Specialist Services and inpatient musculoskeletal cluster.
-These are newly established roles that will require an experienced clinician to help develop the physiotherapy service as a primary contact role in the Emergency Department (ED).
+We have a fantastic new opportunity for a NZ registered Physiotherapists to join our busy, multi-disciplinary team as a primary contact physiotherapist working across the Emergency Services and inpatient musculoskeletal cluster.
+This is a newly established role that requires an experienced physiotherapist to work in collaboration with other skilled clinicians to help develop and lead a primary contact physiotherapy role in the Emergency Department (ED).